Starcounter/Docs/guides/network/middleware.md

 ### PartialToStandaloneHtmlProvider

 This middleware class checks if the HTML is a full document, or essentially that it starts with a `doctype`.
-If it is not a full HTML document, it wraps the template inside the body of an HTML document that contains the `puppet-client` element to create a WebSocket connection, import links to the Starcounter custom elements `starcounter-include` and `starcounter-debug-aid`, import links to the outside libraries Polymer and Bootstrap, and the session URL which makes it possible for PuppetJs to request the relevant JSON in a following request.
+If it is not a full HTML document, it wraps the template inside the body of an HTML document that contains the `puppet-client` element to create a WebSocket connection, import links to the Starcounter custom elements `starcounter-include` and `starcounter-debug-aid`, import links to the outside libraries Polymer and Bootstrap, and the session URL which makes it possible for PuppetJs to request the relevant JSON in a future request.

 Since `PartialToStandaloneHtmlProvider` wraps the actual response from the handler, it will also have the HTTP status code that was returned.